Skip to main content

 For Brooks-appointed faculty teaching outside of Brooks (e.g., who teach courses for their disciplinary departments), course release will need to be coordinated across units.
 Brooks may share externally-funded course release revenues with other units to cover replacement courses to make it easier for departments to release faculty teaching time, consistent with other policies on campus.

 Brooks faculty with lines funded primarily in other units face different course release policies.
-Unless otherwise negotiated through an individual memorandum of understanding (MOU), course release will follow the policies and practices of the primary appointing college.
+Unless otherwise negotiated through an individual memorandum of understanding (MOU), course release will follow the policies and practices of the primary appointing unit.

 3. Indirect cost policies and IDC recovery

-Brooks will not impose minimum IDC standards, i.e., it will support our faculty in seeking grant funding from a range of sources, including federal awards that pay indirect costs over 50% to foundation awards that often have much lower allowable IDCs.
+Brooks will not impose minimum IDC standards, i.e., it will support our faculty in seeking grant funding from a range of sources, including federal awards that pay indirect costs over 50% and foundation awards that often have much lower allowable IDCs.
 Such grants provide valuable support for policy research.
-To address concerns about the administrative cost of low IDC awards, we will work with faculty on drafting budgets that help offset potential costs, including: 1) salary recovery, i.e., funding for a portion of academic-year salary that is not applied to course release; 2) public goods like GRA tuition; and 3) allowable costs for services more typically covered by IDCs, e.g., space, administrative staff, computing, and IRB costs.
+To address concerns about the administrative cost of low IDC awards, we will work with faculty on drafting budgets that help offset potential costs, including: 1) salary recovery, i.e., funding for a portion of academic-year salary that is not applied to course release; 2) public goods like Research Assistantship (RA) tuition; and 3) allowable costs for services more typically covered by IDCs, e.g., space, administrative staff, computing, and IRB costs.
 Written approval from the Dean will be required for awards with IDCs under 18% and direct cost budgets over $100k.

 4. Other mechanisms to incentivize and support grant-getting